browserengineering/book/book/forms.md

 -   Respond to those requests with an HTML web page

-I should note that the server I am building will be exceedingly simple, because this is, after all, a web browser, not web server, blog post series.
+I should note that the server I am building will be exceedingly simple, because this is, after all, a web browser, not web server, book.

 Let\'s start by opening a socket.
 Like for the browser, we need to create an internet streaming socket using TCP: